 Ronald C. Cohen attended Wesleyan University where he received his BA with high honors in 1985.
 He attended graduate school at the University of California, Berkeley, where he received his Ph.D. under the supervision of Richard Saykally in 1991.
 From 1991-1996 he was Postdoctoral Fellow and then a Research Associate at Harvard University with James G. Anderson.
 In 1995 he joined the faculty at the University of California at Berkeley as an Assistant Professor of Chemistry and of Earth and Planetary Science.
 He was promoted to Associate Professor in 2002.
 He is a Faculty Scientist, in the Energy and Environment Technologies Division, LBNL (1996-present).
 In 2006-2007 he was a Visiting Professor, Max Planck Institute for Chemistry, Division of Biogeochemistry, Mainz, Germany.
 Cohen has shared the NASA Group Achievement Award, in 2005 and in 1998.
 He has received awards from the Hellman Family Faculty Fund, (1999); and a Regents Junior Faculty Fellowship, (1998).
 He is an Editor of the open access journal Atmospheric Chemistry and Physics.

-Alex is a postdoc with the Cohen Group where he does forward and inverse modelling for BEACO2N.
+Alex was a postdoc with Cohen Research where he did forward and inverse modelling for BEACO2N.
 He's interested in characterizing the underlying physical processes that control CO2 concentrations in urban areas.
-For example, "what is the contribution of the urban biosphere?"
+Alex is now an Assistant Professor at the University of Washington.

 Alvaro is a first year graduate student studying urban NOx chemistry.

 He grew up in Gainesville, FL (Go Gators!) and received his BA from Harvard in May, 2018.